Renovating the busiest room in the house

 - Adding a new standard white toilet, solid-surface vanity counter with integral sink, recessed medicine cabinet, and lighting

 This will cost $26,908.
 If you decide to sell your home, you can expect to recover $16,301 or 60.6% of your total cost.

 If you're looking to transform your small outdated bathroom into a luxurious master bath, consider the cost for an upscale bathroom remodel.
 This remodel includes:

 - Expanding an existing 35 sq. ft bathroom to 100 sq. ft

 - Relocating all fixtures

-- Installing a 42 X 42 inch neo-angle frameless shower with ceramic tile walls, an accent strip, a recessed shower caddy, and body-spray fixtures
+- Installing a 42 X 42-inch neo-angle frameless shower with ceramic tile walls, an accent strip, a recessed shower caddy, and body spray fixtures

 - Adding a freestanding tub with high-end faucets

-- Incorporating a dual vanity with custom drawer base, two sinks, a stone countertop, and two mirrored medicine cabinets with lighting
+- Incorporating a dual vanity with a custom drawer base, two sinks, a stone countertop, and two mirrored medicine cabinets with lighting

 - Creating a compartmentalized commode area with a new toilet and a humid-stat-controlled exhaust fan